A Day in the Kitchen

 • Combine all sauce ingredients in a bowl or measuring cup and mix well.
 Set aside.

-• Add the thinly sliced beef and cook until nicely browned.
+• Add the thinly sliced beef to the hot skillet and brown.

-• Divide cooked beef to each dish, topping the vermicelli noodles.
+• Divide cooked beef to each dish with the noodles and vegetables.

 • Spoon the sauce over the beef and vermicelli noodles.